5 spookily effective Halloween social media marketing tricks

 It’s common for brick-and-mortar businesses to get into the Halloween spirit and invite people into their stores by decorating for the holiday.
 Who says you can’t do the same thing online?

-By “decorating” your posts with Halloween-themed images, you can help your followers enjoy the spooky season and encourage them to engage with your posts.
+Halloween-themed images can help enjoy the spooky season and encourage followers to engage with your posts.